cloudpanel-io/docs/cloudpanel-ce/docs/application-oro-crm-4.1.md

 7. Done!
 You can now open your domain in your browser and start working with **OroCRM**.

-The admin area can be reached at the following path: https://www.domain.com/admin/

 <img class="border" src={useBaseUrl('img/v1/applications/oro-crm4.1/admin_login.png')} />